dgasmith/opt_einsum/docs/paths/dp_path.md

 !!! warning
     Note that searching outer products will most likely drastically slow down the optimizer on all but the smallest examples.

+The values that `minimize` can take are:

+- `'flops'`: minimize the total number of scalar operations.
+- `'size'`: minimize the size of the largest intermediate.
+- `'write'`: minimize the combined size of all intermediate tensors - approximately speaking the amount of memory that will be written.
+This is relevant if you were to automatically differentiate through the contraction, which naively would require storing all intermediates.
+- `'combo'` - minimize `flops + alpha * write` summed over intermediates, a
+  default ratio of `alpha=64` is used, or it can be customized with `f'combo-{alpha}'`.
+- `'limit'` - minimize `max(flops, alpha * write)` summed over intermediates, a
+  default ratio of `alpha=64` is used, or it can be customized with `f'limit-{alpha}'`.

+The last two take into account the fact that real contraction performance can be bound by memory speed, and so favor paths with higher arithmetic intensity.
+The default value of `alpha=64` is reasonable for both typical CPUs and GPUs.